comScore/ComScore-iOS-watchOS-tvOS/README.md

 Manual
 ------

-Refer to the implementation guides for information on how to manually add the static framework to your project.
+Refer to the implementation guides for information on how to manually add the framework to your project.

 Author
 ======